smeghen/clubplanner/README.md

 that full month name is now visible.

 * Was found that by copying the url from one browrser to another for a logged in user then the login steps could be by past and changes could be made to events.
-I rectified this by adding a check for Profile, Create Event and Edit Event pages to confirm that "user" in is session then they can proceed, otherwise they are redirected to the login page.
+I rectified this by adding a check for Profile, Create Event and Edit Event pages to confirm that user is in session then they can proceed, otherwise they are redirected to the login page.